sooraj-reddy/script-mix-GARAJ/README.md

 - **jupyter notebook**

-Then open script-mix-GARAJ.ipynb and execute the cells sequentially.
+Then open distilbert-and-unipelt.ipynb and execute the cells sequentially.

 ## How to Run the Code over Google Colab?